-If a circuit breaker in the main power distribution panel of the boat or on the genset (Figure 7) trips, either a circuit shorted or too many appliances were running Note that the genset will continue to run after a circuit breaker trips.
+If a circuit breaker in the main power distribution panel of the vehicle or on the genset (Figure 2-1) trips, either a circuit shorted or too many appliances were running.
+Note that the genset will continue to run after a circuit breaker trips.

 If a circuit breaker trips, disconnect or turn off as many loads as possible and reset the circuit breaker.
-(Push the circuit breaker to OFF to reset it and then to ON to reconnect the circuit.)
+(It may be necessary to push the circuit breaker OFF to reset it and then ON to reconnect the circuit.)
 If the circuit breaker trips right away, either the electrical distribution system has a short or the circuit breaker is faulty.
 Call a qualified electrician.